"DNADynamo is by far and away the best and quickest software for checking sequences"- Professor Greg Towers, University College London

 For example, you have just PCR sub-cloned Your Favorite Gene (YFG) into a vector, and you need to confirm that no errors have been introduced during the PCR reaction, so you have sent of a few minipreps to your sequencing service together with sequencing primers to sequence in from both ends, and received back a bunch of .abi files.

 1) open a DNA Dynamo file that contains the wildtype sequence of YFG in the main sequence window.
-From the 'Sequencing' menu, select 'Import and Align Multiple Sequencing Files', and then select the .abi files that represent the sequence of one clone.
+From the 'Sequencing' menu, select 'Open And Align Sequence Data Files to this Windows Sequence', and then select the .abi files that represent the sequence of one clone.
 DNA Dynamo will align the sequences in the .abi files to the sequence of the 'guide' dna in the main sequence window, and display the aligned sequences in a sequencing editor window.
 The result of such an alignment, where two .abi files were aligned against expected sequence, is shown below.
 Note that DNA Dynamo automatically determines whether the sequence in the abi files is better aligned as forward or reverse - and this is indicated on the graphics map by arrows - though these are not visible at this resolution.

 Discrepancies between the expected sequence and the abi sequence files are highlighted on the graphic map.
 In the example shown above, a patch of bad sequence is indicated with an arrow.
 Clicking on this section of the graphic map displays the corresponding sequence and chromatogram trace in the display areas.
 It can be seen in the illustration below that the area of 'bad sequence' is due to the fall off of sequencing quality at the end of the read, as opposed to 'real' errors in the sequence.
 Such ends of bad sequence can easily be removed using the 'Trim' buttons on the sequence editing panel.